Photo by Innerbody Research

 Happy Head’s intake questionnaire will cover anything you need to report to a doctor about your cardiovascular health and any current medications.

 Happy Head primarily employs a subscription system for their products.
-Per-month prices for the following topical hair loss treatments with a Happy Head physician are as follows, including free shipping and $45 off your first month:
+Per-month prices for the following topical hair loss treatments with a Happy Head physician are as follows, with many offering that introductory discount for your first six months:

 ---|---|---|

-Even the least expensive of these options is significantly more than you’d pay to get a similar treatment from a competitor like Keeps, Hims, or Roman.
-The extra 3% in the minoxidil solution might even have a negative effect, based on some research.18
+Still, even the least expensive of these options is significantly more than you’d pay to get a similar treatment from a competitor like Hims or Roman.
+And the extra 3% in the minoxidil solution might even have a negative effect, based on some research.18

 ---|---|---|